joshphillipssr/Traefik-Deployment/README.md

 This keeps secrets **out of your repository** and out of the command history.
 All Traefik scripts automatically source this file, ensuring no secrets are stored in `/opt` or inside repositories.

+- `WH_SECRET` is used to verify GitHub webhook signatures and must match the secret configured in the GitHub webhook settings.

 ---